BBK-PiJ-2016-22/cw-ds/README.txt

-Despite the instructions of not using external libraries I chose to create JUnit tests and inlude these, they are not a part of the submission as such but a mereextra for the sake of praticing JUnit.
+Despite the instructions of not using external libraries I chose to create JUnit tests and inlude these, they are not a part of the submission as such but a mere extra for the sake of praticing JUnit.